-2.11 Information is material if omitting it or misstating it could influence decisions that the primary users of general purpose financial reports make on the basis of those reports, which provide financial information about a specific reporting Statutory Board.
+2.11 Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial reports make on the basis of those reports, which provide financial information about a specific reporting Statutory Board.
 In other words, materiality is a Statutory Board-specific aspect of relevance based on the nature or magnitude, or both, of the items to which the information relates in the context of an individual Statutory Board's financial report.
 Consequently, it is not possible to specify a uniform quantitative threshold for materiality or predetermine what could be material in a particular situation.